jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - **What is the full public cost?** Don't report the announced construction subsidy only.
 Include land, infrastructure, tax exemptions, financing, maintenance, and future renovations.

--  **Are the claimed benefits gross or net?** Does the forecasted spending at the stadium account for spending reallocated from other local businesses?
+-  **Are the claimed benefits gross or net?** Does the forecasted increase in economic activity at the stadium account for spending reallocated from other local businesses?

-- **Who paid for the economic-impact report?** A forecast commissioned by the team, developer, or project advocates should not be treated as equivalent to peer-reviewed academic research.
+- **Who paid for the economic impact report?** A forecast commissioned by the team, developer, or project advocates should not be treated as equivalent to peer-reviewed academic research.
 Ask whether the same method has accurately predicted outcomes at previous stadium projects.
 If no examples are provided, this should be noted in your reporting.

 - **What assumptions drive the estimate?** Examine attendance, visitor spending, job creation, surrounding development, and economic multipliers.
 All assumptions should be justified with reasonable explanations.